eslachance/deferrals/README.md

 - You need a number of functions, events, loops, or any code, to wait for an external trigger to be called (either individually, as a group, or globally).
 - You need to shut off all processing on events, streams, or modules, but not _lose_ the incoming event data from calls (in other words, not just "return" which loses the progress in the code).
-- You need to wait for _several_ external triggers.
+- You need to wait for _several_ external triggers to synchronize processing.

 ## Documentation